 At first he looked for her at the bank where she went missing then, he learned how to dive.

-Losing a partner in a tragedy is one of the most heart-wrenching experiences imaginable.
-One moment, they dreamt of a lifetime together; the next, they are left with only memories.
-Despite this, one man has never stopped searching for his wife, who went missing 13 years ago.
-Yasuo Takamatsu lost his wife during the 2011 tsunami and has since dived hundreds of times to find her, according to the documentary "The Diver."
+Losing a partner in a tragedy is one of the most devastating experiences a person can endure.
+One day, they are dreaming of a future together; the next, they are left with only memories.
+Yet, Yasuo Takamatsu has never stopped searching for his wife, who disappeared 13 years ago during the 2011 tsunami.
+Since then, he has dived hundreds of times in a quest to find her, as documented in "The Diver."

-For the first two and a half years, he searched for her at the bank where she went missing, on the beaches of Onagawa, and in the surrounding forests and mountains.
+For the first two and a half years, Takamatsu searched tirelessly—at the bank where she went missing, on the beaches of Onagawa, and through nearby forests and mountains.
 When those efforts proved fruitless, he turned to the sea, according to The New York Times.
 Takamatsu contacted a local dive shop for lessons.
 The instructor, Masayoshi Takahashi, took volunteers on dives to clean up tsunami debris along the coastline.

 The instructor kept maps and records of Takamatsu's searches, recording which shore and what depth.
 He had some intuitions that his wife would be in this part or another of the sea.
 Takahashi tried to help him out, but unfortunately, there were many restricted areas, like the fishing routes and areas with dangerous currents, and coordinated each dive with the coast guard and fishermen.